-All mortgage applications are assessed with reference to the Board approved lending policy and considering the affordability of the borrowers' loan repayments.
-Loans are only granted against valuations based on physical inspections of the properties.
+All mortgage applications are assessed with reference to the Board approved lending policy and considering the affordability of the borrowers'

+loan repayments.
+Loans are only granted against valuations based on physical inspections of the properties or approved automated valuation models.
 For an analysis of the Society's Mortgage Assets see Appendix 1.
 Details of mortgage provisions are analysed in Appendix 3.

 The Society utilises derivative instruments to hedge its exposure to interest rate risk.
 All of the Society's derivatives are bilateral and conducted over-the-counter and are governed by International Swaps and Derivatives Association (ISDA) agreements.
 Each of the ISDA agreements is supported by a Credit Support Annex (CSA).
 The CSAs govern the process of mitigating any credit risk that may result from the derivatives.
 This includes the frequency and method of valuing any credit risk exposure and the movement of margin collateral between the Society and the counterparty.
 The Society had historically used interest rate derivatives which referenced LIBOR.
 LIBOR ceased at the end of 2021 with a regulatory requirement for all firms to transition to alternative benchmark rates before this date.
-The Directors have signed up to ISDA Fallback Protocols which amend these derivative agreements to include 'fallback' rates so the derivatives can transition seamlessly to reference new adjusted Risk Free Rates.
-In 2021, the Society transacted its first derivative that referenced SONIA.
+The Directors signed up to ISDA Fallback Protocols which amended these derivative agreements to include 'fallback' rates so that the derivatives transitioned seamlessly to reference new adjusted Risk Free Rates in 2022.